Shavkatjon06/valideasy/README.md

 # **How It Works**

-🧩 The validateFields function checks if the requiredFields exist in the requestBody.
+🧩 The **valideasy** function checks if the requiredFields exist in the requestBody.

 ⚠️ If a field is missing or an empty string, it returns an error message.